Safeguarding Children Practitioner Survey

 The toolkit has been developed to help organisations – whether business, public sector or charitable – support the mental health and wellbeing of their employees.
 The toolkit provides an evidence-based framework focused on positive actions to build a culture that champions good mental health and provides a greater understanding for how to help those who need more support.
 Early intervention remains a key part as forces look to identify and tackle the root causes of knife crime, with an aim of discouraging young people from carrying knives.

-Further training and information available on Partnerships IN Salford (partnersinsalford.org)
+Further training and information available on Partners IN Salford

 Stephen Lawrence Day - 22 April